brak99/jcloud/README.md

 - The idStore is "ok" for an example.
 A real data store would be much better instead of the simple and limited one here.
 - The stats could be better.
 When in a production environment, more stats the better for monitoring.
 There are better stat packages out there that do a great job of monitoring and alerting.
-- The workQueue while adequate could be better.
+- The workQueue while adequate but could be better.
 - There's no security on any of these endpoints.
+Especially the shutdown one.
 - Since we are talking passwords, encryption should be used.
 - Etc